msaari/relevanssi-light/readme.txt

 For more complicated cases, you can override the default `relevanssi_light_update_post_data()` function Relevanssi Light uses (it's a pluggable function; see the source code for more details).
 For even more complicated cases, I would recommend using [Relevanssi](https://wordpress.org/plugins/relevanssi/), which will give you a lot more power to control what is indexed.

 == Changelog ==
+= 1.1 =
+* Fixes the network activation.
+Now when Relevanssi Light is network activated on a multisite installation, the database changes required are implemented on all network sites (as soon as someone visits the site admin dashboard).

 = 1.0 =
 * Adds an settings page to show information about the plugin.
 * Database alterations are done asynchronously to avoid plugin activation stalling.